-The Selectboard is named agents to expend for the bridge fund, the town hall repair fund, the library building repair fund, the revaluation fund, the transportation improvement fund and the police equipment fund.
-The Selectboard recommends this appropriation.
+The Selectboard is named agent to expend for the bridge fund, the town hall repair fund, the library building repair fund, the revaluation fund, the transportation improvement fund and the police equipment fund.
+Steve Halleran seconded the motion.
+Discussion followed with questions asked and answered.